Jerry Rawlings: 1996 elections

-Post military
+Post-military

 The 1992 constitution limits a president to two terms, even if they are nonconsecutive.
 Rawlings did not attempt to amend the document to allow him to run for a third term in 2000.
-He retired in 2001 and was succeeded by John Agyekum Kufuor, his main rival and opponent in 1996.
+He retired in 2001 and was succeeded by John Kufuor, his main rival and opponent in 1996.
 It was the first time in Ghanaian history that a sitting government peacefully transferred power to an elected member of the opposition.

 Kufuor won the presidency after defeating Rawlings' vice-president John Atta Mills in a runoff in 2000.
 In 2004, Mills conceded to Kufuor after another election between the two.

-Post presidency
+Post-presidency

 In November 2000, Rawlings was named the first International Year of Volunteers 2001 Eminent Person by UN Secretary-General Kofi Annan, attending various events and conferences to promote volunteerism.

 In October 2010, Rawlings was named as the African Union envoy to Somalia.
 In November 2010, he attended the inauguration of Dési Bouterse as President of Suriname, and took a tour of the country.
 He was especially interested in the Ghanaian origins of the Maroon people.

 Rawlings delivered lectures at universities, including Oxford University in England.
 Rawlings continued his heavy support for NDC.
 In July 2019, he went on a three-day working trip to Burkina Faso in the capacity of Chairman of the Thomas Sankara Memorial Committee.

-In September 2019, he paid a tribute on behalf of the president and people of Ghana, when he led a delegation to the funeral of Robert Mugabe, the late former president of Zimbabwe.
+In September 2019, he led the Ghanaian governmental delegation to the funeral of Robert Mugabe, the late former president of Zimbabwe.

 Death and state funeral

-Rawlings died on 12 November 2020 at Korle-Bu Teaching Hospital in Accra, a week after having been admitted for a "short term illness" in Ghana.
+Rawlings died on 12 November 2020 at Korle-Bu Teaching Hospital in Accra, a week after having been admitted for a "short term illness".
 According to some reports, his death was caused by complications from COVID-19.
 His death came nearly two months after that of his mother, Victoria Agbotui, on 24 September 2020.
 President Nana Akufo-Addo declared a seven-day period of mourning in his honor and flags flown at half-mast.
 His family members appealed to the Government of Ghana to bury him in Keta in the Volta Region.
 A schedule for the signing of a book of condolence was opened in his memory.
 His funeral, originally planned for 23 December 2020, was postponed at the request of his family.